Vresse-sur-Semois The Little Switzerland of Namur

 The Holy Face

-Bloody face of Christ crowned with thorns, carried in procession by two children in an Ardennes landscape
+Bloody face of Christ crowned with thorns, carried in procession by two children in a Belgian Ardennes landscape

 This work has traveled to prestigious exhibitions in Paris, Tokyo, and Brussels, anchoring the village of Nafraiture in international art history.